Skip to main content

 claude

-SBOM(software specifications)is the key to ensuring that the processes created in this chapter actually work.
-It's a tool.
-Recording in a machine-readable format which open sources are included,License Obligations You can automatically check compliance and the scope of impact of vulnerabilities.
+An SBOM (software bill of materials) is the key tool for making the processes created in this chapter actually work.
+By recording which open source is included in a machine-readable format, you can automatically check license obligation compliance and the scope of impact of vulnerabilities.